wordpress-connector-for-mobilizon/connector-mobilizon/source/connector-mobilizon/readme.txt

 You can display the upcoming events using a widget and everywhere else using a shortcut.

-Shortcut format with limiting the number of events to show to 3 for example: `[<wordpress-name>-events-list events-count=3]`
+Shortcut format with limiting the number of events to show to 3 for example: `[<wordpress-name>-events-list events-count=3]` Optionally, you can only show the events of a specific group by indicatings its name: `[<wordpress-name>-events-list events-count=3 group-name="mygroup"]

 The source code is available on [Github](https://github.com/dwaxweiler/connector-mobilizon).